Mens Shelter Frequently Asked Q & A

 Q: Where and what is The Mens Shelter?

-A: The 50- bed behavior- based men’s homeless shelter is located in a 2,800 square-foot building at 211 S.E.
+The men’s homeless shelter is located in a 2,800 square-foot building at 211 S.E.
 Chapman Place.
 It is across the street from the South Corvallis Co-Op.
-It provides a safe place to sleep for men experiencing homelessness from November 1 – March 31; operating seven days a week from 6:00 pm to 9:00 am.
+It provides a safe place to sleep for men experiencing homelessness operating seven days a week from 6:00 pm to 9:00 am.
 A light dinner and breakfast are served (provided through partnerships with Stone Soup, First Alternative Co-op, and Linn-Benton Food Share).
-PLEASE NOTE: COVID-19 may impact capacity at the Shelter for the 2020-2021 Season.
+Capacity is currently 42 beds.

 Q: How is the shelter staffed?